ochofer/chofer.github.io/index.md

 ## Awards and Scholarships
 - Departmental Scholarship offered by the Department of Politics and International Studies.
 - Funded visiting PhD position (2022) at the University of Gothenburg (EUTOPIA Doctoral Mobility Programme).
+- Monetary prize (EUR1000) for undergraduate dissertation with full grades (top 1% of cohort).